CalvinBarajas/RobotArm/README.md

 <li><strong>Step 02:</strong> Connect KVM to Pi (KVM = keyboard, video, mouse).
 Place the Pi on a non-conductive surface (ceramic, wood, plastic).</li>

 <li><strong>Step 03:</strong> Format SD card, install Raspbian on Pi, connect to the net, update software to latest.
-Many videos on YouTube cover this.</li>
+Many videos on YouTube cover this.
+Disable serial console in Pi config utility.</li>

 <li><strong>Step 04:</strong> Wire up breadboard with 74LS241 IC (see wiring diagram link above).
 Be sure to use same color wires if possible.
 I also purchased a set (22AWG 6-Color Tinned-Copper Wire Assortment) from Jameco and have been very happy with the quality (https://www.jameco.com/webapp/wcs/stores/servlet/ProductDisplay?langId=-1&storeId=10001&catalogId=10001&productId=2153705).
 The 22AWG wire is very nice and "thick" (not the flimsy thin wire kind).
 Just make sure you have wire strippers in order to cut the length you want (https://www.jameco.com/z/HT-5023-R-Hanlong-Tools-Tool-Wire-Stripper-20-30AWG-Cutter-Clamp-Wire-Loop_159291.html).
 BTW, I'm not pushing Jameco at all.
 You can purchase from anywhere on the web.
 The reason I like Jameco is because it's local to me and they sell in small quantities.</li>